-Close up view of cucumber salad.
+A close up view of a bowl of creamy-style cucumber salad.

-What kind of cucumber should I use for Easy Creamy Cucumber Salad?
+What kind of cucumber should I use?

 English cucumbers have more flavor and less seeds and are perfect for making cucumber salad.
 If you don’t have access to English cucumbers, you can use regular seedless cucumbers.
 Since they are smaller, you will need to double the amount that you use.
 We do not recommend using cucumbers with seeds in this recipe.